CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-consolidated-billing.md

 ### Overview

-Cloud Optimization offers consolidated billing to make payments easy.
-Standard Consolidated billing includes usage discounts and simplified invoices.
+Cloud Optimization and Analytics offers consolidated billing to make payments easy.
+Standard Consolidated billing is simplified, compared to vendor invoices, and can offer efficiency rebates.

-If you require more detail into your billing, that is also offered with [Analytics](../Analytics/CloudApplicationManagerAnalyticsUI.md)
+If you require detail into your usage before the invoice is available, that is offered with [Analytics](../Analytics/CloudApplicationManagerAnalyticsUI.md)

 ### Audience